FIWARE/catalogue/data-publication/README.md

 In addition, the integration of the FIWARE Security and Business Frameworks provide an enriched access control and enable explicit acceptance of data terms and conditions, usage accounting, or data monetization

-Finally, the integration with WireCloud let the data providers to create and customize rich visualizations for their data, without the need of installing new extensions of restarting the platform.
+Finally, the integration with WireCloud lets the data providers create and customize rich visualizations for their data, without the need of installing new extensions or restarting the platform.

 ### Quality Assurance